vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 - Windows

 > [!TIP]
 > This article is designed for customers who are using Microsoft Defender Antivirus capabilities only.
-If you have Microsoft Defender for Endpoint (which includes Microsoft Defender Antivirus alongside additional device protection capabilities), skip this article and proceed to [Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR](configure-endpoints-vdi.md).
+If you have Microsoft Defender for Endpoint (which includes Microsoft Defender Antivirus alongside additional device protection capabilities), also go thru [Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR](configure-endpoints-vdi.md).
 You can use Microsoft Defender Antivirus in a remote desktop (RDS) or non-persistent virtual desktop infrastructure (VDI) environment.
 Following the guidance in this article, you can configure updates to download directly to your RDS or VDI environments when a user signs in.

 This guide describes how to configure Microsoft Defender Antivirus on your VMs for optimal protection and performance, including how to: